marvin743/defenderxdr/CalculateTableSizeMDXDR.md

 This query calculates the estimated log size (in GB) and average entry size (in KB) for Microsoft Defender for Endpoint, Defender for Office 365, and Defender for Cloud Apps tables over the last 30 days.
 It intentionally excludes `DeviceTvm*` (Threat and Vulnerability Management) tables and provides both a per-table breakdown and a unified grand total.

+**Performance Optimization:** To bypass the strict CPU quotas in Advanced Hunting, this query uses a hybrid calculation approach.
+Calculating the exact size of every row over 30 days using `estimate_data_size()` is heavily CPU-intensive and will likely crash the query.
+Instead, this optimized query:
+1. Calculates the **average row size** using only the last **1 hour** of data.
+2. Retrieves the **total row count** for the last **30 days** (which is highly optimized and fast since it only queries the database index).
+3. Multiplies the exact 30-day row count by the 1-hour average size to project a highly accurate total volume without exhausting the tenant's resources.

+Additionally, this query is highly valuable for determining and planning the expected data volume that will be ingested into a Data Lake (e.g., when configuring continuous raw data export via the Microsoft Defender Streaming API).
+It includes a dedicated column that automatically calculates the expected compressed size.

 **Notes & Considerations:**
-* **Estimation Variance:** Please be aware that this calculation is only an estimation based on the `estimate_data_size()` KQL function.
+* **Estimation Variance:** Please be aware that this calculation is an estimation.
+While highly accurate due to the exact 30-day row count, the average row size might slightly fluctuate.
 Real ingestion values and billing sizes in your workspace or Data Lake may vary by approximately +/- 10%.
 * **Storage Savings:** When planning for Data Lake storage, you can typically factor in a **6:1 data compression rate**.
-Microsoft automatically applies this 6:1 compression ratio for billing Data Lake storage, meaning 600 GB of raw uncompressed logs will effectively be billed as 100 GB of compressed data.
+Microsoft automatically applies this 6:1 compression ratio for billing Data Lake storage.
+The column `DataLakeCompressedGB` reflects this calculation.

-**Note on Advanced Hunting Quotas:**
-Running broad queries across multiple extensive tables can consume a significant amount of your Advanced Hunting resources.
-Microsoft Defender XDR enforces usage limits to ensure service stability.
-For example, if your queries exceed the allocated **CPU quota** within a 15-minute cycle, you may be temporarily blocked from running further queries until the next cycle begins.
+#### Risk

+Without clear visibility into log generation volumes, organizations may face unexpected spikes in data ingestion.
+This can lead to budget overruns or exceeded storage quotas, especially when forwarding these logs to a SIEM like Microsoft Sentinel or exporting them into a Data Lake.

 #### Author